V3du4rd0/posc-/README.md

 ## Requirements and compilation

 This library compiles with modern versions of `g++`.
-In particularly, it has been tested with gcc-14.2.0 and gcc-15.2.1.
+In particular, it has been tested with gcc-14.2.0 and gcc-15.2.1.

 The provided Makefile should avoid any linking issues.
 Perform a test compilation by running: